moding-il/bizdoc.core/README.md

 ## Database

-BizDoc database tables are self-maintained under the _BizDoc_ schema.
+BizDoc database tables are self-maintained under the BizDoc schema.
 You can access database objects using the `Store` service.
-If you wish to access the _cube_, we recommend using the `CubeService` as explained in the [Cube](#querying) section.
+If you wish to access the _cube_ to query data, we recommend using the `CubeService` as explained in the [Cube](#querying) section.

 Database tables: